kgraaf/python-maprooms-fork/fbfmaproom/README.md

     CREATE SERVER server_name FOREIGN DATA WRAPPER postgres_fdw OPTIONS (host 'HOST_NAME', port '5432', dbname 'DB_NAME');

 3. Import the specific table(s) you want.
-It is advised to use the command below and not `IMPORT FOREIGN TABLE` so that the schema for the table does not have to be specified by hand.
+It is advised to use the command below and not `IMPORT FOREIGN TABLE` so that the definition of the table does not have to be (re)specified by hand.
 The schema can be arbitrarily chosen, I've used public here but it might be advisable to create a schema for foreign tables specifically.
 Make sure you have the right schema of the table in the foreign server.

     IMPORT FOREIGN SCHEMA public LIMIT TO (table_name) FROM SERVER server_name INTO public;